docpad-archive/documentation/01-start/04-begin.html.md

 Save it, and bang, now we've got our navigation menu on each page!
 Wicked.
 So what does that do?
 Well first it uses the `getCollection` [template helper](/docpad/template-data) to fetch the `html` collection which is a pre-defined collection by DocPad that contains all the HTML documents in our website.
 Then with that collection we find everything that has a `isPage` attribute set to `true` - which is the attribute we defined earlier when first applying our layout to our pages.
 With that we then convert it from a [Backbone](http://backbonejs.org/#Collection)/[QueryEngine](/queryengine/guide) Collection into a standard JavaScript Array using [`toJSON`](http://backbonejs.org/#Collection-toJSON).

 That's a bit of a mouthful, but give it a while and you'll be a pro in no time.
-There is one major ineffeciency with the above approach, can you guess it?
+There is one major inefficiency with the above approach, can you guess it?

-The ineffeciency is that we perform that query every single time we render a layout, which is a bit silly as the results of that query don't change between renders, so really we only have to query it once and provide access to the results to our collection.
+The inefficiency is that we perform that query every single time we render a layout, which is a bit silly as the results of that query don't change between renders, so really we only have to query it once and provide access to the results to our collection.
 Good thing we can do this.

 ### Creating Custom Collections via the Configuration File